 Gene Langmesser, owner and founder of N2A Motors has a long, successful history in the Aerospace & Automotive industry.
 He has developed a unique skill set affording him the ability to understand and implement any project from paper to pavement.
 Part visionary, part grease monkey, Gene has spawned world renowned engineering teams, executed cutting edge vehicle programs for both domestic and international OEMs, and has introduced new innovations that have transformed the [...]

-Recently unleashed in California, this is the “Beast.”
+Recently unleashed in California by Rezvani, this is the “Beast.”
 The brainchild of an award winning car designer, the Beast is a 500-hp lightweight Supercar with an open top design.
+And, N2A Motors is proud to have won the build contract for the Beast by Rezvani.
 Clocking 62 mph in just 2.7 seconds, it can hit a top speed of 165 mph, all with the roof permanently off.
 Is this a new breed of Supercar?
 Or just a rehash of stuff that is already out there?
 Whatever you think, you can’t argue that this is one impressive machine.

 Comments Off on Dodge Charger, F-250 popular with car theives